 Kiro's IDE front-end surfaces Claude models, with Auto mode handling multiple models over Amazon Bedrock.
 Copilot offers explicit model choice across four providers.
 If Claude has an availability event on Bedrock, Kiro users have limited fallback options; Copilot users can switch to GPT-4o.
 For enterprise teams with SLA requirements, that dependency is worth factoring into the evaluation.

 Per Kiro pricing, Auto mode selects the optimal model for each task from what Bedrock makes available.
 Copilot's credit multipliers shape actual usage: OpenAI's core models are effectively free on paid plans, while Claude Opus is heavily credit-gated.
 If you plan to use Claude Sonnet or GPT-4o daily, Pro at $10/month is well-calibrated; regular Opus access is better on Pro+.
-If GPT or Gemini is required, Copilot is the only option here.
+Augment Cosmos is model-agnostic by design, supporting BYOK across Anthropic, OpenAI, Bedrock, Vertex, and open-source models, so teams using Cosmos are not locked into a single provider's roadmap.

 Pricing: Credits vs. Seats